 Vocational Technical School, we provide abundant resources and skilled instructors who can ensure that they want to take and which destination they seek - college, career or even military or civic service.
-The Program of Studies should be considered the map for planning this journey.
-Families should review this document together and discuss the pathway options to ensure each student has the best possible four-year high school experience.

-While Monty Tech will provide the opportunity, it is up to the student and their family to decide which pathway advanced placement offerings or dual enrollment programs as an opportunity to experience college-level instruction while still enrolled at Monty Tech.
+The document together and discuss the pathway options to ensure each student has the best possible four-year high school experience.
+Students need to plan ahead and consider, for example, if they want to prepare themselves for our rigorous advanced placement offerings or dual enrollment programs as an opportunity to experience college-level instruction while still enrolled at Monty Tech.
 The best method of considering all these options is to be fully aware of the information in this Program of Studies.
 Families and students are also encouraged to reach out to their school counselors and instructors whenever they have questions about a particular pathway or program.
+Making informed decisions requires knowing your options, setting realistic expectations, and understanding the potential outcomes of the choices made.